October’s meeting was held at Trinity Lutheran Church (120 Sunset drive in Butler) just past the Clearview Mall. Project day will be there also.

 September project day was held at Butler Memorial Park in the Optimus pavilion.

 For September’s meeting and program we conveined at Stramba Fiber Mill, and made machine felted art.
 We had 13 participating members and 2 guests.
 More photos will be added once I get them.

-Following the current guidance and provided we are still in “yellow” or better, August’s meeting Day (Wednesday August 5th from 10am-2pm) will be held at Butler Memorial Park in the Optimist pavilion.
+Following the current guidance and since we are still in “green”, August’s meeting Day (Wednesday August 5th from 10am-2pm) was held at Butler Memorial Park in the Optimist pavilion.

 See the Butler Parks status here: https://cityofbutler.org/departments/parks-recreation-and-public-property/

 Current guidance recommends that we wear masks and practice the physical distancing.
-We will not be able to have our traditional pot-luck, and we will likely not be passing our items for show and tell.
+We were not able to have our traditional pot-luck.

 The extension office is closed indefinitely following the Penn State University closure policy; found here: https://extension.psu.edu/coronavirus

 August’s program wasnwas dyeing.
 Susan and Jen (Marilyn and Karen B too) brought a number of dyestocks.
 Logwood, indigo, avacado, marigold, henna, onion skin, orange jewelweed, and tumeric.
 We did some mordanting in the pot, but some dyes didn’t require it.
 The plan was to have fun and see what colors we obtain.